eadamczyk/seagrass_transplant_experiment/README.md

----
-title: "seagrass_transplant_experiment"
-author: "Emily Adamczyk"
-date: "19/01/2022"
-output: html_document
----
+# SEAGRASS TRANSPLANT EXPERIMENT

+Authors:
+Emily M. Adamczyk
+Mary I. O'Connor
+Laura Wegener Parfrey

-**This is a repository for all the data, stats, and figures for the paper titled "Seagrass (Zostera marina) transplant experiment reveals microbial community selectivity and resistanace to environmental change"**
+This is a repository for all the data, stats, and figures for the paper titled "Seagrass (Zostera marina) transplant experiment reveals microbial community selectivity and resistanace to environmental change"

 ---------------------------------------------------------------------------------------------------------------------------------